Social Work - Graduate Programs

 An applicant meeting all regular admissions requirements who has completed graduate coursework at an accredited master’s program in social work within the previous six years may be able to receive credit hour waivers for comparable courses, provided that the grades in those courses are B or better.
 Students may receive course waivers for more than 23 credit hours, but only 23 hours may be applied to the 61-hour MSW degree.
 Waivers will be granted on a case-by-case basis contingent upon evaluation of transcripts, syllabi, and any other required supporting information.

-Students in social work may participate in one of six dual degree programs whereby they can earn a Master of Social Work and:
+Students in social work may participate in dual degree programs whereby they can earn a Master of Social Work and another Master's in an area of their choosing including:

 By participating in a dual degree program, students can apply some semester hours jointly to meet the requirements of both degrees, thus reducing the total number of hours which would be required to earn both degrees separately.
 The number of hours which may be jointly applied ranges from 6 to 18 hours, subject to the approval of the Academic Advisors or Graduate Advisors from both programs.

 To participate in the dual degree program, students must apply separately to each program and must submit a separate Program of Work for each degree.
-Those interested in a dual degree program should consult the appropriate Graduate Advisor(s) for further information on course requirements.
-See also information on Dual Degree Programs in the Advanced Degree Requirements section of this catalog.
+Those interested in a dual degree program should consult the appropriate Graduate Advisor(s) for further information on course requirements though dual degree overview documents are available on the School of Social Work's Dual Degrees webpage.

 MSW Programs - Distance Education Programs